avafinger/bananapi-zero-ubuntu-base-minimal/README.md

    	sync && sudo reboot

+* **v4 stable kernel 4.18.6 upgrade**

+	sudo dpkg -i linux-image-4.18.6-m2z-otg-gadget_1.0-11.deb

+   and then:

+   	sync && sudo shutdown -h now
+	then power cicle the board

+# What's new with this Image v4
+Image updated to **Kernel 4.18.6** and has the following working:
+    * operating-points-v2 working as it should (next series will be 4.19.y)
+    * attempt to get bt working

 # What's new with this Image v3
 Image updated to **Kernel 4.18.4** and has the following working: